How to Join Specific Pages Java Using GroupDocs.Merger

 Required Libraries & Dependencies

-- GroupDocs.Merger for Java: Essential for document manipulation tasks.
+- GroupDocs.Merger for Java – the core library for document manipulation.

-- Java Development Kit (JDK): JDK 8 or higher is required on your system.
+- Java Development Kit (JDK) – version 8 or higher.

 Environment Setup Requirements

-- A text editor for code snippets if necessary.
+- A text editor for quick snippet edits, if you prefer.

 Knowledge Prerequisites

-- Familiarity with Maven or Gradle build tools is beneficial but not mandatory.
+- Familiarity with Maven or Gradle (helpful but not mandatory).

 Setting Up GroupDocs.Merger for Java